xtareo/PlaneFlies/README.md

 2025-10-13:Fixed the issue where multiple controls cannot be enlarged together and added detection for multiple control regions.

 2025-10-18:Fixed the button text not being centered and added practical functionality to the exit button.

+2025-10-19:Added a new feature to the first button.